TarasKiricenko/Project-2/README.md

 <h2>Wins and challenges:</h2>
 <h4>Wins</h4>
 <li>This project was a great practice using external API, using insomnia and accessing certain data from it and also learning how to use asynchronous functions.</li>
-<li>Taking care of the biggest part of design, I did learned SASS deeper.
+<li>Taking care of the biggest part of design, I learned SASS deeper.
 Great experience mixing styling framework with custom CSS also.</li>
-<li>As this was a pair programming project, it was sensational opportunity to be coding in a team, sometimes on one screen, oftenly keeping an eye on a partners code.
+<li>As this was a pair programming project, it was a sensational opportunity to be coding in a team, sometimes on one screen, oftenly keeping an eye on a partners code.
 Wonderful experience!</li>

 <h4>Challenges</h4>
 <li>The most challenging part was applying certain ternary statements.
 Syntax error were the milestone.
-Multiconditional approach was quite complicated feature to implement, but at the end of the project it was done like expected to be.</li>
+Multiconditional approach was a quite complicated feature to implement, but at the end of the project it was done like expected to be.</li>
 <li>Because of limited time, we had to restrain our MVP to a very few features delivered.
 Time management - important challenge for this project, I believe, managed well.</li>

 <h2>Potential improvements:</h2>